upvalue/love-repl/README.txt

 See main.lua for an example.
 The background used in the image is from [David Brown on flickr](http://www.flickr.com/photos/shadowsofthesun/), used under the creative commons license.

+### Use

+Press enter to evaluate the statement, backspace to, well, backspace and escape to clear the current line.
+Like the normal Lua REPL, if you want to evaluate an expression (such as "true" or "555"), you must start the line with '='

 ### Functions

 ```repl.toggle()```